mikeramage/aoc2020/README.md

 # Day 8
 Pragmatic, like an grizzled old man with massive calloused hands whacking a nail into a plank with a hammer.

-But for some reason I wrote got a function with a ludicrously long name that took ages to type.
+But for some reason I wrote a function with a ludicrously long name that took ages to type.
 Why?